Peru to sue Repsol for $4.5bn over oil spill

 An underwater oil pipeline owned by the company caused a spill on 15 January.
 It happened when an Italian-flagged tanker, Mare Doricum, was unloading at Repsol's La Pampilla refinery.

-Repsol has denied responsibility for the spill and told Reuters that the lawsuit is meritless and the sum is arbitrary.
+Repsol has denied responsibility for the spill and said that it sees the claim as "baseless, inadmissible, and inconsistent".

+"We have not yet been notified of the court's acceptance of the complaint, and we do not know the details of the acceptance," a spokesperson for the firm told the BBC.

+"We reiterate that the causes are still under investigation, but that the preliminary findings indicate that it was caused by an uncontrolled movement by the Mare Doricum vessel while it was unloading crude at the terminal."

 Earlier this year, President Pedro Castillo described the spill as "one of the biggest ecocides ever on our coasts and seas".